 Another option for digital record keeping is Google Calendar.
 One cool feature with Google Calendar is that you can have a separate calendar for each student, and it can be shared online.
 You can also access it on any device.
 You can find an example of how to use Google Calendar here.

 You can also use the lesson plans that come with your curriculum and just put the date next to each lesson.
-A TSCHAA member shared that she made a copy of the table of contents of her curriculum and marked each lesson with the date and day out of 180 to track lessons and attendance.
+Several TSCHAA members have shared that they just make a copy of the table of contents of their curriculum and marked each lesson with the date completed.

 As my girls got older, I started using school charts.
 I created them in Google Docs and shared the document with them online using the share option.
 They can either print it out or access it online.
 They mark off each assignment as they complete it.
 This option helps my girls work independently and gives me a record of lesson plans and the number of school days out of 180 they have completed.
 (For math, I keep a copy of the table of contents of their math book to show what they learn because we move through the book at their own pace.
 I don’t always write the exact pages/topics on their charts.)